klouderone/therhinopad/README.md

 <br>

 Place the Mill Max sockets into the corresponding holes.
 If you are using a Nice!Nano, you want to have 13 sockets each side, and if you are using a Pro Micro or similar, you want 12 sockets per side.
 You can use some side cutters to trim this to length.
 The microcontroller wants to go as far down as possible, so that if you are using a Pro Micro, the VBAT - and + holes do not have any pins in them.
 From here, solder the Mill Max pins onto the microcontroller through holes.
 It is reccommended you do not heat the through holes for too long on this step, make sure your iron is in good condition to melt the solder.
 Be careful to make sure that the sockets are not bent and are both vertical when soldering the microcontroller to mill max pins, as this will impact how easy it is to remove the microcontroller and may cause damage to the pins when taking it out.
+You can ignore the holes in the middle of the microcontroller, these are not connected to anything.

 <img width="1161" alt="Screenshot 2024-03-26 011222" src="https://github.com/klouderone/therhinopad/assets/136342173/45bff567-3fb6-4f12-94e3-533d3b0e5343">